mlcvlab-fasilkom-ui/mlcvlab-fasilkom-ui.github.io/index.md

 {% capture text %}

-We mainly focus on using machine learning methods for computer vision tasks that will have a positive impact on society, especially in Indonesia.
+We mainly focus on developing and using machine learning methods specifically for, but not limited to, computer vision tasks that will positively impact society, especially in Indonesia.

 {%
   include button.html